TetraPlex-org/central/Documentation/MRD.md

 The advantage we have is that we are designing from scratch and building in privacy unlike the abovementioned superapps and we will be based in the EU which is a well known advocate of not collecting too much information from the users of online platforms.
 We will be totally transparent as to what data we collect and why and will have options for deleting financial transactions after some time if no claims of fraud or wrong doing with regards to aforementioned transactions are made.

 D. Bounties and Tasks

+Users can set bounties for any task in the system with credits and get volunteers to work on these in exchange for credits.

 E. Formal and Informal Debates